 Workflow for creating a Cloud SQL instance with CMEK

-- Create a service account for each project that requires customer-managed encryption keys.
+- gcloud and API users only: Create a service account for each project that requires customer-managed encryption keys.

 - Create a keyring and key, and set the location for each key.

-- Grant the key access to the service account.
+- gcloud and API users only: Grant the key access to the service account.

 - Go to a project and create a Cloud SQL instance